Hollywood Boulevard Commercial and Entertainment District: Continued success

-Elsewhere in the district, the 1950s saw the Equitable Building undergo a street level remodel, Warner Theatre upgraded to cinerama, the Egyptian upgraded to Todd AO, Vogue Theatre undergo a $250,000 renovation, News View Theatre renamed New View Theater as it switched from newsreels to features, Pantages Theater host every Academy Award ceremony, and Palace Theatre convert to a television studio, where in 1952 Richard Nixon gave his famous Checkers speech.
-Additionally, in 1956 the Capitol Records Building was built just outside the district, as was the Cinerama Dome in 1963.
+Elsewhere in the district, the 1950s saw Equitable Building undergo a street level remodel, Warner Theatre upgraded to cinerama, the Egyptian upgraded to Todd AO, Vogue Theatre undergo a $250,000 renovation, News View Theatre renamed New View Theater as it switched from newsreels to features, Pantages Theater host every Academy Award ceremony, and Palace Theatre convert to a television studio, where in 1952 Richard Nixon gave his famous Checkers speech.
+Additionally, Larry Edmunds Bookshop moved into the district in 1955 and Capitol Records Building was completed just outside the district the following year, as was the Cinerama Dome in 1963.

 In 1960, the Hollywood Walk of Fame was unveiled across the entire district.
 The project, in the works since 1953, was meant to “maintain the glory of a community whose name means glamour and excitement in the four corners of the world.”
 New street lighting and trees were also included in the project.

 Decline

 Like much of Los Angeles, Hollywood saw significant decline in the 1960s and 70s.
 Radio City, a major source of Hollywood and Vine's success, was demolished in 1964, and the surrounding area deteriorated soon after.
 The Knickerbocker closed as a hotel and reopened as senior housing in 1970.
 Likewise, Plaza Hotel went derelict and was converted to an apartment complex in 1972.
-The Equitable Building fared somewhat better, undergoing a $1 million renovation in 1969, after which nearby Capitol Records occupied 44500 sqft of office space on the third through eighth floors.
+Equitable Building fared somewhat better, undergoing a $1 million renovation in 1969, after which nearby Capitol Records occupied 44500 sqft of office space on the third through eighth floors.
 But despite this, the building also experienced high vagrancy and decline.